bvandewe/tools-provider/docs/implementation/tool-discovery.md

     """Get the appropriate adapter for a source type.

     Args:
-        source_type: The type of source (openapi, workflow)
+        source_type: The type of source (openapi, mcp, workflow, builtin)

     Returns:
         An adapter instance for the source type